 That large vacant lot you bought in California 20 years ago is now sitting in the middle of a real estate boom.
 But no one wants to buy one huge lot.
-By subdividing your property, however, you may be able to reap the benefits of your property’s prime location.
+By subdividing your property, however, you might be able to reap the benefits of your property's prime location.

 You can't, however, simply start drawing lines and selling off parcels as you see fit.
 Find out what California law will require of you before taking steps to subdivide your land parcel.

 By subdividing your piece of property into multiple lots, you will potentially increase its uses and reap additional profit.
-The property's marketability may increase as you attract additional potential buyers, who perhaps wouldn't have been interested in a large piece of land or (if you plan to build before selling) unimproved land.
+The property's marketability might increase as you attract additional potential buyers, who perhaps wouldn't have been interested in a large piece of land or (if you plan to build before selling) unimproved land.

 Simply stated, by subdividing you are creating more properties that can be sold to different people.
 Of course, if it were that easy, then everyone would subdivide.

 Almost any time someone subdivides California property—whether the land is improved (has buildings or structures on it) or unimproved, and whether the owner's purpose is to sell or lease the resulting portions, it's considered a subdivision, which must comply with applicable laws.
 (See Cal.
 Government Code §§ 66410 et. seq. and Cal.
 Business and Professions Code §§ 11000 - 11200.)

 Much of what these laws set forth, however, is a delegation of authority to local governments, which will thus play an important role in evaluating your project and issuing needed permits.